Dr. Zero: Self-Evolving Search Agents without Training Data: Methodology

 For solver training, we sample data pairs $(x, y)$ from the proposer $\pi_\theta$ and optimize $\pi_\phi$ via group relative policy optimization (GRPO)~\citep{shao2024deepseekmath}.
 By computing advantages from the empirical group statistics, GRPO reinforces valid trajectories and refines the model's search and reasoning capabilities without requiring a separate value function:

 where the advantages are computed via reward standardization (i.e., $A_i = \frac{\mathbb{I}(y = \hat{y}_i) - \texttt{mean}(\{ \mathbb{I}(y = \hat{y}_i) \}_{i=1}^n)}{\texttt{std}(\{ \mathbb{I}(y = \hat{y}_i) \}_{i=1}^n) + \delta}$).
 The optimization is driven by an outcome-based reward that solely evaluates the correctness of final predictions against the synthesized ground truth $y$.
-With increasingly complex queries from the proposer, the solver is continuously motivated to refine its search and reasoning capabilities.
-Such interactions create a dynamic curriculum that ensures improving solver performance across diverse problem domains without external training data.
-The solver's progress, in turn, pushes the proposer to synthesize more complex cases, establishing a feedback loop that steadily expands both agents' capabilities.
+With increasingly complex queries from the proposer, the solver is motivated to refine its search and reasoning capabilities.
+Such interactions create a dynamic curriculum that supports solver improvement across diverse problem domains without curated QA training data.
+The solver's progress, in turn, encourages the proposer to synthesize more complex cases, establishing a feedback loop that can expand both agents' capabilities.